sstok/park-manager/docs/contributing/code/php-standards.rst

     The Front-end follows a different set of standards, which you can find in :doc:`/contributing/code/front-end-standards`

-The Park-Manager Coding Standard is a set of rules for `PHP_CodeSniffer <https://github.com/squizlabs/PHP_CodeSniffer>`_.
+The Park-Manager Coding Standard is a set of rules for PHP-CS-Fixer and `PHP_CodeSniffer <https://github.com/squizlabs/PHP_CodeSniffer>`_.
 It is based on `PSR-1 <https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md>`_
 and `PSR-2 <https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md>`_,
 with some noticeable exceptions/differences/extensions.